tatem logo

 • Be professional and respectful of all readers

-* We suggest reserving “fun” copy for public-facing marketing materials, social media posts, advertisements, newsletters, etc.
+• Be fun, where appropriate (we suggest reserving “fun” copy for marketing materials, social media posts, advertisements, newsletters, etc.)

 It should go without saying, but it’s worth stating that offensive, demeaning, rude, unprofessional, or inappropriate language is never acceptable.
 This includes political comments, slang, profanity, name-calling, or anything else that would be unacceptable to send in a company-wide email.